vibbits/training-material/topics/functional_analysis/tutorials/Enrichment_Analysis/tutorial.md

 [Pathguide](http://www.pathguide.org/) contains info about hundreds of pathway and molecular interaction related resources.
 It allows organism-based searches to find resources that contain functional info on the organism you work on.

 Gene sets based on GO, pathways,omics studies, sequence motifs, chromosomal position, oncogenic and immunological expression signatures, and various computational analyses maintained by the GSEA team of [MSigDB](http://www.msigdb.org).
+The GSEA tool from Broad will use this database by default.

 ### Choosing the right background
 Functional enrichment methods require the definition of background genes for comparison. **All annotated protein-coding genes** are often used as default.
 This leads to false-positive results if the experiment measured only a subset of all genes.
 For example, setting a custom background is important in analyzing data from targeted sequencing or phosphoproteomics experiments.
 The appropriate **custom background** in this example would include all genes in the sequencing panel or all known or all phosphoproteins.